Campaigns & Projects

 As Co-ordinator of this international federation of national and international NGOs working on marine environment and biodiversity conservation and protection I continued to increase awareness of sewage related pollution issues outside of the UK.

-Independent UK environmental organisation focusing on water pollution affecting the health of recreational water users.
+Independent UK environmental organisation focusing on water pollution affecting the health of recreational water users and the marine environment.
+Now a national marine education charity focused on solutions based campaigns.

 The Changing Land of Europe – the first European Conference on Agrigulture & Renewable Energy